 Many children now arrive at school by car and the heavy traffic on Bethnall Drive raises important safety issues, particularly at the end of the school day.
 Parents should realise that the zig-zag lines running the full length of the school frontage on Bethnall Drive make it an offence to park there at any time the school is open.
 This parking ban is for the safety of children who have to cross Bethnall Drive and would be seriously at risk if they had to do so through a line of parked cars.

-The two car parks at either end of the school building are reserved for staff cars and delivery vehicles.
-Parents are reminded that the gates to the car parks are 'No Entry' except for vehicles in those two categories.
+The two car parks at either end of the school building are reserved for staff cars, disabled access, and delivery vehicles.
+Parents are reminded that the gates to the car parks are 'No Entry' except for vehicles in those categories.